gschmutz/bigdata-spark-workshop/02-aws-object-storage/README.md

 Click on **Run SQL query** and the result will be shown in the **Query results** section.

 ![Alt Image Text](./images/s3-select-2.png "S3 Homepage")

+> **What you should see:** A single row returned in the **Query results** section — the United Airlines entry from `carriers.csv` — without downloading the entire file.

+> **What just happened?** S3 Select pushes the filter predicate down to the S3 service itself, so only the matching rows are transferred over the network.
+For large files this dramatically reduces both data transfer costs and latency compared to downloading the full object.

 You can click on **Download results** to download it using the format specified in the **Output settings**.